ehmicky/modern-errors/docs/plugins.md

 _Type_: `(info, ...args) => any`

-Set error instance methods like `error.methodName(...args)`.
+Add error instance methods like `error.methodName(...args)`.
 If the logic involves an `error` instance or error-specific `options`, instance methods should be preferred over [static methods](#staticmethodsmethodname).
 Otherwise, [static methods](#staticmethodsmethodname) should be used.